TeamStation AI

 Impact:

 Services crash and restart quietly, leaving inexplicable gaps in data processing.
-An order is dropped, a notification is never sent, an invoice is miscalculated—but no alarms go off until a customer complains.
+An order is dropped, a notification is never sent, an invoice is miscalculated.
+But no alarms go off until a customer complains.

 Business Cost: